juampe/ubuntu/README.md

 # Ubuntu 64 bit Multiarch docker containers 🐳
-This is replicable a 2 stage bootstrap ubuntu images built from debootstrap Access to the multi-platform docker [image](https://hub.docker.com/r/juampe/ubuntu).
+This is replicable a 2 stage bootstrap ubuntu images built from debootstrap.

+Access to the multi-platform docker [image](https://hub.docker.com/r/juampe/ubuntu).

 Access to the Git [repository](https://github.com/juampe/ubuntu)

-# 2 stage debootstrap build process
+# 2 stage debootstrap build process✔️
 First built from base distribution, second build from itself as a ubuntu container with ubuntu debootstrap Assure container support compatibility with the architecture adding updates and security updates